The basics of Consumer Loans

 10. Too many (new) accounts or recently closed accounts

-2. Find out if all sources of income were considered in evaluating your application.
+2. Find out if all sources of income were considered in evaluating your loan application.

 3. Pay off some of your existing debt.

-4. Find a reliable co-signer who is acceptable to the lender.
+4. Find a reliable co-signer for the loan.

 5. Offer to make a larger down payment if possible.

 6. No credit history?
-Find out if factors such as payment of rent or utility bills could be considered.
-These factors are called nontraditional forms of credit.
+Find out if things like rent payment or utility bills could be considered.
+These factors are called non-traditional forms of credit.

-7. Find out if there are errors in the information the credit bureau provided to the lender.
+7. Look for errors in the information the credit bureau provided to the lender.